 Universities stipulate deadlines, aesthetics or presentation rules, conditions that must be met by a tutor and all the prerequisites that a student must meet to submit a thesis.

-Also, you should know what are the citation rules that will be used in degree work.
-The most used are the APA standards, but many study centers have their regulations to cite sources in academic papers.
+Likewise, you should know what are the citation rules that will be used in the degree work.
+The most commonly used are APA standards, but many study centers have their own rules for citing sources in academic papers.

 b.
 The thesis tutor or methodological advisor

 We recommend choosing a tutor with experience in the area of knowledge of the thesis.
 You can also ask for their guidance to define the problem of studies.